leninsvg/ngl/projects/ngl-form-validator/README.md

 ```

 ### form control
-That directive create a binding betwen a reactive form control and other element the element can be div, label, mat-error, ...etc
+That directive create a binding between a reactive form control and html element the error messages can be in a div, label, mat-error, ...etc.

 ```
   <input  [formControl]="this.control" type="text" #txtControl>